dlavelle7/py-bt/README.md

 Define your desired tree model in JSON or YAML format (see Example section below for examples).

+Define a python module for you behaviour tasks (actions & tests).

 Then initialise and execute a behaviour tree object with some input data:

 [TODO: Import path my change when proper setup.py written]

 ```
 from bt.behaviour_tree import BehaviourTree